genome-in-a-bottle/giab_announcement_blog/2015/20150514-The-pilot-GIABNIST-Reference-Material-8398-is-now-available.md

 As sequencing technologies and analysis methods improve, these high-confidence calls and regions will updated with refined versions of the files in a different directory at the Genome in a Bottle ftp site:

 ftp://ftp-trace.ncbi.nih.gov/giab/ftp/release/NA12878_HG001/latest

 It is important to recognize that there is currently no standardization of definitions for true positive, false positive, true negative, and false negative.
-For example, genotyping errors can be counted as true positives, false positives, or false negatives, and no-calls can be treated as uncertain or homozygous reference regions (see "Instructions for Storage and Use").</sub>
+For example, genotyping errors can be counted as true positives, false positives, or false negatives, and no-calls can be treated as uncertain or homozygous reference regions (see "Instructions for Storage and Use").